Bantu FC

-Bantu Football Club is a Lesotho football club based in Mafeteng.

-The team currently plays in Lesotho Premier League.
+Bantu Football Club is a Lesotho football club based in Mafeteng.The team currently plays in the Lesotho Premier League.
+It last won the Premier League in the 2022/2023 season with 68 points.

 History

 Bantu F.C. was formed in 1927 as Flying Sweeps of Mafeteng and later renamed Bantu F.C.
 The founders were the then district Commissioner Button in Consultation with the four Principal Chiefs of Mafeteng.

 The team was given the name Bantu after it was alleged that the first tribes to arrive in the district were Matebele hence the chiefs had to rule different tribes and clans which were all the Bantu speaking people.
 Thus, the rationale behind the name was meant to unite all the tribes in Mafeteng.

 The team has always been regarded as a district number one priority in Mafeteng district.
 Over the years it has strived to be one of the top football brands in Lesotho and some other parts of Southern Africa as evident from both local and international accolades conferred.

 The traditional colours of Bantu are black and gold which are the celebrated colours of Mafeteng district.
 The team is nicknamed A Mats’o Matebele and its supporters Makaota.
 Home stadium is Leshoboro Seeiso Sports Complex in Mafeteng, alternative stadiums are Setsoto and Maputsoe DiFA in Maseru and Leribe respectively.